 Over the years, Google has updated its interface, added new metrics, removed others, and made a strong move in the direction of automation.

-All these changes can leave ad managers feeling a bit confused when it comes to steps that should be taken when making account changes and optimizations.
+With the evolution of Google PPC advertising, all these changes can leave ad managers feeling a bit confused when it comes to steps that should be taken when making account changes and optimizing search campaigns.

 In this guide, we’ll walk you through five different strategies you can start using to analyze your Google Ads data and make changes that improve your core metrics.

 - Negative keywords

 - Below first page bid

 Search ads are keyword-driven digital ads that determine which ads appear on the search engine results page (SERP).

 They can appear across Google’s Search Network, including Google Search, Google Play, Google Maps, Shopping tab, and more.

 Advertisers have various paid search options, such as text ads, responsive search ads, call-only ads, and dynamic search ads.